Green River (soft drink): History

 Green River soda was first created in 1916 in Davenport, Iowa, by Richard C. Jones, who owned a local confectionary shop.
 In 1919, Jones sold his recipe to the Schoenhofen Edelweiss Brewing Company of Chicago.
 Prior to 1920, the brewery produced the popular Edelweiss beer.
 Schoenhofen began manufacturing Green River and other soft drinks in order to survive the Prohibition Era.
 It was also made by the Sweetwater Brewery in Green River, Wyoming.
-In 1928 Green River soda was produced by Spokane Bottling Works of Spokane, WA, and in 1935 was of several products produced by the Everett Bottling Works of Everett, WA which also produced Orange Crush, Hires and Wy-an sodas.
+In 1928 Green River soda was produced by Spokane Bottling Works of Spokane, Washington, and in 1935 was of several products produced by the Everett Bottling Works of Everett, Washington, which also produced Orange Crush, Hires and Wy-an sodas.
+Green River soda's popularity is still remembered in Everett in the form of a "Green River milkshake" at Ray's Drive-In, which opened in 1962.

 It was popular as a soda fountain syrup, trailing only Coca-Cola in popularity throughout the Midwest.
 After Prohibition ended in 1933, the Schoenhofen Brewery continued to manufacture Green River, while resuming the production of alcoholic beverages.
 The brewery closed in 1950.

 The Green River brand continued to be produced by a series of other manufacturers after the closing of Schoenhofen Edelweiss, including Clover Club Beverages of Chicago, which produced Green River in the 1980s.
-By 1992, Green River had shrunk to the point of only being sold in Seattle.
+By 1992, Green River had shrunk to the point of only being sold in Chicago.
 According to one source, WIT Beverage Company acquired the brand in 2011, while a vendor indicates it was offering it still via an expanding Clover Club in 2013.

 Sprecher Brewery acquired the Green River brand from Wit Beverage in October of 2021.
+In addition to Sprecher Brewing, Orca Beverage of Mukilteo, Washington began production in 2025 of Green River soda under its vintage & craft sodas line.

 Green River is frequently marketed as a nostalgia item, and its sales increase in March due to the association of the color green with St. Patrick's Day.
-While not widely commercially available, it can be purchased at some Chicago area restaurants and retailers and Menards as well as ordered directly from Sprecher Brewery.
+While not widely commercially available, it can be purchased at some Chicago area restaurants and retailers and Menards as well as ordered directly from Sprecher Brewery and Orca Beverage.